pushnews/wordpress-plugin/readme.txt

 4. No HTTPS website is required

 == Changelog ==

+= 3.1.3 =
+* Stripping shortcodes from post body while converting it to Push

 = 3.1.2 =
 * Added a fallback function for determine_locale since it is only available on wordpress 5.0.0